MSBuild Project Files

 Builds all Krypton components.
 Depends on Restore.

-msbuild build.proj /t:Build
+msbuild /m build.proj /t:Build

 CleanPackages

-Deletes existing NuGet packages from Bin/Packages/Release/.
+Deletes existing NuGet packages from $(ReleasePackagesPath) (legacy: Bin/Packages/Release/; artifacts: artifacts/packages/Release/).

-msbuild build.proj /t:CleanPackages
+msbuild /m build.proj /t:CleanPackages

 PackLite